 GeneCards Summary for EIF4G1 Gene

 EIF4G1 (Eukaryotic Translation Initiation Factor 4 Gamma 1) is a Protein Coding gene.
-Diseases associated with EIF4G1 include Parkinson Disease 18 and Eif4g1-Related Parkinson Disease.
+Diseases associated with EIF4G1 include Parkinson Disease 18, Autosomal Dominant and Hereditary Late-Onset Parkinson Disease.
 Among its related pathways are Beta-Adrenergic Signaling and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
-Gene Ontology (GO) annotations related to this gene include poly(A) RNA binding and binding.
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is EIF4G3.

 UniProtKB/Swiss-Prot Summary for EIF4G1 Gene

 Component of the protein complex eIF4F, which is involved in the recognition of the mRNA cap, ATP-dependent unwinding of 5-terminal secondary structure and recruitment of mRNA to the ribosome.
 As a member of the eIF4F complex, required for endoplasmic reticulum stress-induced ATF4 mRNA translation (PubMed:29062139).